Working at Spire Tunbridge Wells Hospital

 Nursing in Spire

 The wide range of clinical procedures provided at Spire Tunbridge Wells Hospital means that you will be exposed to a diverse range of nursing surgical and medical specialisms such as orthopaedics, general medicine, bariatric, ophthalmology, spinal, ENT, breast and gynaecology.
+Whether working on a ward or in outpatients, your role will be to care for patients compassionately and efficiently.

 A key part of working at Spire is team work.
-As a Ward Sister/Team Leader you will interact with a wide range of clinical colleagues in pharmacy, theatres, physiotherapy and radiography as well as nursing.
+As a nurse you will interact with a wide range of clinical colleagues in pharmacy, theatres, physiotherapy and radiography as well as nursing.
 You will work closely with colleagues in housekeeping, food service and administration to ensure service to patients is synchronised and appropriate.
 A key part of your effectiveness will be in the way you prioritise and manage demands from your colleagues and patients.

 Training and development